niraj-kumar-r/3-column-preview-frontendmentor/README.md

 ### What I learned

-Proud of my us of --present-parent-background variable.
-I rename it not only in the root tag, but also in individual card, so thst learn more button can inherit it from them.
+Proud of my use of --present-parent-background variable.
+I rename it not only in the root tag, but also in individual card, so that learn more button can inherit it from them.

 ```css
 :root{